starblaz3/MaZsh/README.md

 * pipes is handled by initializing a pipe array for virtual file descriptors which will store the output of the prev command in the pipe and this way we can pipe many commands

 ### specification 3 : pipes and redirection combined
 * since i am using a wrapper function handlePipes() over redirection() over runCommand() the priority is as follows: pipes,redirection,input command.
-This way pipes is handled before redirection stream changing happens and this way we can combine redirection and pipes using a wrapper function.
+This way pipes is handled before redirection stream changing happens and this way we can combine redirection and pipes using a wrapper function

 ### specification 4 : user defined command:
 * jobs: prints the current running and stopped background processes based on the input flag given